Khirbet Beit Lei: Islamic and Mamluk periods

+Research history

 Khirbet Beit Lei was surveyed by R.A.S.
 Macalister of the Palestine Exploration Fund, who found a rock-cut chapel and burial caves (published 1901).

 Between 1972 and 1973, the site was surveyed by Yehuda Dagan.
 During this survey, no Iron Age remains were found.
 The survey further revealed that the site had been settled from the Hellenistic period until at least the Mamluk period.
 A number of hewn subterranean installations, including columbaria, olive presses, water cisterns, quarries, a stable and hideaways are attributed to the Hellenistic and Roman periods.

-Byzantine basilica and nearby structures
+From 1979 to 1983, Yigal Tepper and Y. Shahar investigated the caves at the site.

 In 1983 and 1986 Joseph Patrich and Yoram Tsafrir excavated a basilica church at the site, as well as an olive press, a wine press and a burial cave nearby, on behalf of the Institute of Archaeology of the Hebrew University in Jerusalem.

-The church is thought to have been built around the year 500 CE, and to have functioned well into the 8th century.
-The church complex was thought to be on the outskirts of a village.
-The mosaic floors of the church were defaced, reflecting iconoclastic activity, but were then repaired.
+The Islamic period site has been excavated by Bethany J. Walker from Bonn University.

 The excavations at the site were renewed in 2005 under the direction of the Oren Gutfeld, on behalf of the Institute of Archaeology of the Hebrew University in Jerusalem, with funding from a Mormon non-profit foundation.